codeliner/php-ddd-cargo-sample/README.md

 We make use of [Behat](http://behat.org/) and [Mink](http://mink.behat.org/) to test our business expectations.

+You can run the feature tests by navigating to the project root and start the selenium server shipped with the sample app with following command:
+`java -jar bin/selenium-server-standalone-2.37.0.jar`
+After the server started successful open another console, navigate to project root again and run Behat with the command `php bin/behat`.

+*If it does not work, check that the behat file is executable.

 Unit Tests
 ----------
 Unit Tests are of course also available.
 You can find them in [module/CargoBackend/tests](https://github.com/codeliner/php-ddd-cargo-sample/tree/master/module/CargoBackend/tests).